-If you encounter issues after Rooting and you want to remove Magisk from Samsung Galaxy A42 device completely.
-You follow this article on how to uninstall magisk and remove root access.
+If you encounter issues after Rooting and you want to remove Magisk from the Samsung Galaxy A42 device completely.
+You follow this article on how to Uninstall Magisk and Remove root access.

 We hope you have found our tutorial on Rooting Samsung Galaxy A42 with the help of Magisk to be informative.
-With these instructions, your device will be rooted in a few simple steps and running smoothly again.
+Your device will be rooted in a few simple steps and running smoothly again with these instructions.